gjcooper/lspy/lspy/background/01_02-studydesign.md

 However, there's always swings and roundabouts, and when we start thinking about artifacts rather than confounds, the shoe is very firmly on the other foot.
 For the most part, artifactual results tend to be a concern for experimental studies than for non-experimental studies.
 To see this, it helps to realise that the reason that a lot of studies are non-experimental is precisely because what the researcher is trying to do is examine human behaviour in a more naturalistic context.
 By working in a more real-world context, you lose experimental control (making yourself vulnerable to confounds) but because you tend to be studying human psychology "in the wild" you reduce the chances of getting an artifactual result.
 Or, to put it another way, when you take psychology out of the wild and bring it into the lab (which we usually have to do to gain our experimental control), you always run the risk of accidentally studying something different than you wanted to study: which is more or less the definition of an artifact.

 Be warned though: the above is a rough guide only.
 It's absolutely possible to have confounds in an experiment, and to get artifactual results with non-experimental studies.
 This can happen for all sorts of reasons, not least of which is researcher error.
 In practice, it's really hard to think everything through ahead of time, and even very good researchers make mistakes.
-But other times it's unavoidable, simply because the researcher has ethics (e.g., see \@ref(differentialattrition)).
+But other times it's unavoidable, simply because the researcher has ethics (e.g., see {ref}`differentialattrition`).

 Okay.
 There's a sense in which almost any threat to validity can be characterised as a confound or an artifact: they're pretty vague concepts.
 So let's have a look at some of the most common examples...